Showing posts with label Bernhard Goetzke. Show all posts

 Italian postcard by C. Chierichetti, Milano.
 Photo: Grandi Films, Roma.
 Publicity still for Gli ultimi giorni di Pompei/The Last Days of Pompeii (Amleto Palermi, Carmine Gallone, 1926).

-Glaucus is sentenced to die in the arena, eaten by lions, when just in time Glaucus's friend Sallustius, Nydia, Ione and Calenus expose Arbaces as the real murderer and he threatens to be lynched by the mob.
+Glaucus is sentenced to die in the arena, eaten by lions, when just in time Glaucus's friends Sallustius, Nydia, Ione and Calenus expose Arbaces as the real murderer and he threatens to be lynched by the mob.
 Suddenly the Vesuvius erupts and the terrorised people flee.

 Gli ultimi giorni di Pompei